 Family Matters provides a very special insight into the work of SOS Children.

-Download the latest edition of Family Matters in PDF format by clicking on the image to the left or link above.
+Download the latest edition of Family Matters in PDF format by clicking on the image to the left.

 We merged Family Matters and its sister publication Fundraising Matters some time ago.
 Back issues of Fundraising Matters showcase the amazing work of some of our many supporters.
 Browse the collection.

 Information we send to all our sponsors.
 Feel free to browse even if you're not!

 This short introduction to the work of SOS Children encapsulates the many ways we support vulnerable families and children, and how you can help.

 This Companies brochure is for those interested in learning how SOS Children can work with companies as part of their corporate social responsibilities programmes.